shrtlist/ABDelete/README.markdown

 ### ABPersonViewController+Delete
-A category on `ABPersonViewController` that supports address book contact deletion (default `ABPersonViewController` only supports editing).
+A category on `ABPersonViewController` that supports address book contact deletion (default `ABPersonViewController` only supports updating).
 This category does not use any private methods.

 ![](http://i.imgur.com/Edf6Zle.png)